 Once you’ve checked in to your private room, head out for dinner at one of the local eateries like Grill 125 or Buffalo Joe’s Drive-In.
 If you just can’t wait, head over to The Mercantile for their spectacular dinner spread and you can also make a game plan for the next day’s shopping excursion.

 Where to Eat

 With a full day ahead, you’ll need a hearty breakfast to keep you going.
-If you’re looking to sleep in a bit, stick around the Grandview Inn for breakfast served from 8:30-9:30am.
+If you’re looking to sleep in a bit, stick around the Boarding House and order room service - it's one of Ree's favorite things.
 If you’re an early bird, head over to The Merc, which opens daily at 7am.

 There’s no better way to wake up than with a breakfast made fresh to order from Ree’s kitchen.
 To satisfy an appetite worthy of the Marlboro Man, try the Cattlemen’s Breakfast, a cooked-to-order 12-ounce USDA choice ribeye steak, three eggs, crispy breakfast potatoes, a freshly baked buttermilk biscuit and jam.
 If you want something a little sweeter, there are several pancake options that can be topped with your choice of breakfast syrup like aged vanilla and cinnamon, orange zest and clove, or sea-salted caramel.

 No matter what you get, coffee is a must.
 The spicy cowgirl is a huge hit.
 It combines espresso, chocolate, cayenne and sweet cream over ice, while the cowboy coffee is infused with sarsaparilla and topped with frothed milk.